cdot65/pan-scm-sdk/docs/sdk/config/security_services/wildfire_antivirus.md

 ## Listing WildFire Antivirus Profiles

 The `list()` method retrieves multiple WildFire antivirus profiles with optional filtering.
+You can filter the results using the following kwargs:

+- `rules`: List[str] - Filter by rule names (e.g., ['basic-rule', 'upload-rule'])

 <div class="termy">